Zel (ZEL) Achieves Market Capitalization of $18.20 Million

-Zel (CURRENCY:ZEL) traded down 14% against the dollar during the 1-day period ending at 10:00 AM Eastern on April 21st.
-Over the last seven days, Zel has traded 4.2% higher against the dollar.
-Zel has a total market capitalization of $18.20 million and approximately $175,811.00 worth of Zel was traded on exchanges in the last day.
-One Zel coin can currently be purchased for approximately $0.15 or 0.00000252 BTC on popular cryptocurrency exchanges.
+Zel (CURRENCY:ZEL) traded down 14% against the U.S. dollar during the 24-hour period ending at 0:00 AM Eastern on April 26th.
+One Zel coin can currently be purchased for about $0.15 or 0.00000252 BTC on popular cryptocurrency exchanges.
+Zel has a market capitalization of $18.20 million and $175,811.00 worth of Zel was traded on exchanges in the last day.
+During the last seven days, Zel has traded 4.2% higher against the U.S. dollar.

 Zel Profile